 Many public and private companies seem to share the same destiny.
 They work with employees to achieve impossible tasks with too short deadlines assigned by management, which often include less than the nature of the problem.
 As for the first-line managers, they are often the most overloaded.
 As a result, employees feel undervalued, underused, and overwhelmed by pervasive labor (busy work) which is often neither productive nor stimulating.
 The conclusion is obvious: “[…] Leadership is potentially the most desperate problem we face in organisations today. “

-“We need organisations that empower each of their members by giving them the ability and willingness to assume a form of leadership in their relationships with peers, colleagues, customers, suppliers and other partners in ‘organisations’.”
+“We need organizations that empower each of their members by giving them the ability and willingness to assume a form of leadership in their relationships with peers, colleagues, customers, suppliers and other partners in ‘organizations’.”

 The principles of leaderful